wp-plugins/spots/readme.txt

 = 1.1.3 =
 * Fixed: Spot edit buttons on the frontend would appear underneath other items making them unclickable
+* Fixed: The spots menu icon under iOS and other high density displays now display correctly
 * Modified: Edit buttons are now labeled "Edit Spots" rather than just Edit
 * Added: Shortcodes in content now have the same edit buttons on hover that widgets have